Exploring the Blockchain: Emerging Trends and Innovations

 Does your company need blockchain technology?

-Keeping a detailed accounting of all transactions
+• You need to keep a detailed accounting of all transactions;

 When should companies not use blockchain?